 A major regulator will lead an independent review into the controversial Loan Charge scheme after concerns that taxpayers were “not ready” to face the penalty.

-Making Tax Digital (MTD) was launched in April 2019 for VAT.
-Now, hundreds of thousands of VAT-registered businesses who are above the VAT threshold of £85,000 are recording and reporting their accounts digitally to HM Revenue & Customs (HMRC).
+Making Tax Digital (MTD) for VAT was launched in April 2019, which means that hundreds of thousands of businesses are now recording and reporting their accounts digitally to HM Revenue & Customs (HMRC).

 What your business needs to know about VAT…

 A new enterprise scheme will help small and medium-sized businesses to access finance and take advantage of post-Brexit business opportunities, it has been revealed.

 A thousand-year-old collection of Norman coins has been revealed as the earliest form of tax evasion.

 More than 1,700 businesses have been granted alternative finance options through the Bank Referral Scheme (BRS) after being turned down for traditional business loans, new figures reveal.

 HM Revenue & Customs (HMRC) has published its first in-depth guidance for off-payroll workers (IR35) and how they will operate in the private sector.